PrestaShop/docs/src/content/1.7/project/maintainers-guide/reviewing-pull-requests.md

 Conversely, non-compliant contributions **should not** be accepted.
 {{% /notice %}}

+### Collaborate with other teams

+Pull Requests introduce into the codebase many kinds of changes.

+**Some Pull Requests do fix bugs.** Sometimes the fix is done in a simple way, and the review is easy, sometimes the solution is more complex, and the reviewer must evaluate whether the submitted solution is good or if a better (simpler ?) is desirable.
+It is recommended in such cases to ask for the opinion of other maintainers.

+**Some Pull Requests do introduce new behavior changes** (a new button, a new Back-Office page, a new feature...) .
+If the change is impactful, such Pull Requests cannot be merged without the **Product Team** approval.
+It can be asked by marking the Pull Request and/or the related Issue with label "Waiting for PM" and Product Team will mark validated changes with label "PM ✓".

+**Some Pull Requests do introduce new UX changes** (changing a layout, modifying a color...) .
+If the change is impactful, such Pull Requests cannot be merged without the **UX Team** approval.
+It can be asked by marking the Pull Request and/or the related Issue with label "Waiting for UX" and UX Team will mark validated changes with label "UX ✓".

+**Some Pull Requests do introduce new wording changes**.
+Usually, [Prestonbot][prestonbot] will detect such Pull Requests and automatically add the "Waiting for wording" label.
+The Wording Team will review the Pull Request and work with the author until it is valid.
+At this moment the Pull Request is labelled "Wording ✓".
+Without this label, such Pull Requests cannot be merged.

+**Some Pull Requests do introduce new technical changes** (a new dependency, a new extensibility mechanism)...
+If the change is impactful, it is recommended for Pull Requests to ask for the opinion of multiple maintainers.
+For changes that are important, a [Voting phase][adr] might be needed.

+All these Teams can be reached out on the [Slack][slack] channel.

+### Discussing with author

+During review, maintainers can ask questions to the Pull Request author (for example to better understand a technical choice).
+Simply writing the question as a comment is enough.

+When doing so, it is recommended to add the label "Waiting for author" on the Pull Request.
+This helps other maintainers to know this Pull Request state.

+### Bots helping maintainers

+There are multiple bots that monitor the Issues and Pull Requests on GitHub.

+[Prestonbot][prestonbot] will try to add relevant informations on new Pull Requests and evaluate whether there are missing/invalid items.
+Following the Pull Request template, Prestonbot will add labels on the Pull Requests.

 ## Merging Pull Requests

 A Pull Request may only be merged after the following requirements have been fulfilled: